kitschpatrol/yanki/readme.md

 #### Subcommand: `yanki delete`

-Delete Yanki-created notes in the Anki database.
-Careful.
+Utility command to manually delete Yanki-created notes in the Anki database.
+This is for advanced use cases, usually the `sync` command takes care of deleting files from Anki Database once they're removed from the local file system.

 Usage: